timescale/docs.timescale.com-content/api.md

 Convert table `conditions` to hypertable with time partitioning on `time` and space partitioning (4 partitions) on `location`, then add two additional dimensions.
-(*Note: More than one additional partitioning dimension is currently experimental and not recommended for production deployments.*)

 ```sql
 SELECT create_hypertable('conditions', 'time', 'location', 2);
 SELECT add_dimension('conditions', 'time_received', interval_length => 86400000000);
 SELECT add_dimension('conditions', 'device_id', number_partitions => 2);
 ```

+>vvv More than one additional partitioning dimension is currently experimental and not recommended for production deployments.

 ---